strandriamanalina/tidying/README.md

 View(data)

-- Note that running the analysis will create a data frame named "output.csv"
+- Note that running the analysis will create a data frame named "output.txt"

 How do all of the scripts work and how they are connected ?
 ==================================================================